 Homework Schedule is a function of the lecture schedule and as such will be assigned during lectures.
 Required reading will also be assigned as a function of the lecture schedule and will be assigned during lectures and/or labs.
 All homework and required reading assignments will be posted in D2L news as well (along with due dates for homework).
-Readings may provided in the Required Reading folder in D2L or by way of MSU Library links to the AAPG DataPages, SPE OnePetro, and SEG libraries during lectures.
+Readings may be provided in the Required Reading folder in D2L or by way of MSU Library links to the AAPG DataPages, SPE OnePetro, and SEG libraries during lectures.
 Note that Graduate students will have significant additional required readings.
-Graduate students will have additional homework problems as well as additional lab components to complete.
+Graduate students will have additional homework problems as well as additional lab components to complete and additional Research Paper/Presentation length.
+Course Schedule -Due Dates for Labs, Homework, Research Paper, and Assessments by Week.
+Assignments are due in the appropriate D2L Dropbox by 11pm of the Dates listed below.